jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 ### Example: Fun With Prime Numbers

-Suppose our boss asks us to write a function that takes a `list` of `int`s and returns some Iterable containing the elements which are prime numbers [^prime].
+Suppose our boss asks us to write a function that takes a `list` of `int`s and returns some Iterable containing the elements which are prime[^prime] numbers.

 *Remember, an [Iterable](http://docs.python.org/3/glossary.html#term-iterable) is just an object capable of returning its members one at a time.*